EIS-ITS/vss-cli/docs/configure.rst

+.. _Configuration:

 Configuration
 =============

 Before using VSS CLI, you need setup your VSS credentials.
 You can do this in a couple of ways:

 * Configuration file
 * Environment variables